F-singularities via alterations: The trace map, multiplier ideals and test ideals

 Because much of our paper is devoted to studying singularities defined by Frobenius, utilizing \autoref{lem.CompatOfTraceBasic} we specialize \autoref{ex.traceForFinite} to the case where $\pi$ is the Frobenius.

 \begin{example}[Trace of Frobenius] Suppose that $X$ is a variety of finite type over a perfect field of characteristic $p > 0$.
 Then consider the absolute Frobenius map $F : X \to X$, this map is not a map of varieties over $k$, but it is still a map of schemes.
-Using the fact\footnote{Which the reader should take on faith for now, or see Example \ref{ex:TraceForFrobeniusGeneral}.} that $\sHom_{\O_X}(F_* \O_X, \omega_X) \cong F_* \omega_X$, and applying \autoref{ex.traceForFinite}, we obtain the evaluation-at-1 trace map,
+Using the fact (cf. Example \ref{ex:TraceForFrobeniusGeneral}) that $\sHom_{\O_X}(F_* \O_X, \omega_X) \cong F_* \omega_X$, and applying \autoref{ex.traceForFinite}, we obtain the evaluation-at-1 trace map,

 Because of the importance of this map in what follows, we will use the notation $\Phi_X$ to denote $\Tr_{F}$.
 As an endomorphism of $X$ one can compose the Frobenius with itself and obtain the $e$-iterated Frobenius $F^e$.
 It follows from \autoref{lem.CompatOfTraceBasic}(a) that $\Tr_{F^e}$ then coincides with the composition of $\Tr_{F}$ with itself $e$-times (appropriately pushed forward).
 Because of this, we use $\Phi_X^e$ to denote $\Tr_{F^e}$. \end{example}